hydroper-jet/lang/design/design.md

 # Memory management

-JetWork uses garbage collection for all types.
+Jet uses garbage collection for all types.

 * `[object Object].clone()` — Throws a `TypeError` by default.
 * `[object Object].equals()` — By default, compares object equality by reference.